 Also called chitenge, Kitenge is an East African, fabric similar to a sarong, often worn by women and wrapped around the chest or waist, over the head as a headscarf, or as a baby sling.

-Kitenges are colourful pieces of fabric found all over clothing shops in Dar es Salaam, Arusha and Zanzibar.
+Kitenges are colorful pieces of fabric found all over clothing shops in Dar es Salaam, Arusha, and Zanzibar.

-Kitenge is called ‘the communicating textile’ because of the various colours, patterns, writings and symbols which represent moods, feelings, cultures, and traditions of native African people.
+Kitenge is called ‘the communicating textile’ because of the various colors, patterns, writings, and symbols which represent moods, feelings, cultures, and traditions of native African people.
 Some of the African countries where kitenge is worn are Uganda, Tanzania, Kenya, and Sudan.

 It is an informal and inexpensive fabric with a distinctive border and political slogans.